 If you believe a warning or block was incorrectly shown for a file or application, or if you believe an undetected file is malware, you can submit a file to Microsoft for review.
 For more information, see Submit files for analysis.

-When submitting Microsoft Defender SmartScreen products, make sure to select Microsoft Defender SmartScreen from the product menu.
+When submitting a file for Microsoft Defender SmartScreen, make sure to select Microsoft Defender SmartScreen from the product menu.

 Viewing Microsoft Defender SmartScreen anti-phishing events

-No SmartScreen events will be logged when using Microsoft Edge version 77 or later.
+No SmartScreen events are logged when using Microsoft Edge version 77 or later.

 When Microsoft Defender SmartScreen warns or blocks a user from a website, it's logged as Event 1035 - Anti-Phishing.